asmusz-adobe/AdobeSign-Resources/Answers/custom-email.md

+### Email Customization

 Emails from Adobe Sign have limited customization options.
 You can [brand your account](https://helpx.adobe.com/sign/using/upload-logo-to-account.html).
 You can [add a custom header and/or footer](https://helpx.adobe.com/sign/using/upload-logo-to-account.html).
 You can give agreements a name.
-Beyond this you need to use a "Custom Email Template".
+Beyond this you need to use a ["Custom Email Template"](https://helpx.adobe.com/sign/using/custom-email-templates.html).

 You can assign a “custom email template”(CEMT) to a group inside your account and then you have taken that email out of the Adobe Sign standard process.
 This means that all users in that group will have that CEMT applied to ALL e-signature workflows for that particular email in the flow for ALL sends while they are part of that group.
 This also removes the “localization” we apply as part of our process so you would need to provide your own translation of verbiage for any additional languages you need and these will be applied to that email in the flow for each language you need to send in.